RealAISwe/realai-sdk/README.md

 ```
 ## Documentation and Wiki

-For comprehensive details about the models, features, and usage examples, visit the official [RealAI Wiki](https://github.com/RealAISwe/realai-sdk/wiki) (replace with the actual link).
+For comprehensive details about the models, features, and usage examples, visit the official [RealAI Wiki](https://github.com/RealAISwe/realai-sdk/wiki).

 ## Getting Started Example